mantzas/blog/content/post/20170711_dot_net_benchmarks.md

 ---

 title: "Various .NET Benchmarks"
-categories: ["dotnet", "benchmarks"]
-description: "Various .NET Benchmarks"
+published: false
+tags: 'dotnet, benchmark'
+series: Dotnet series
-keywords: ["dotnet", "benchmark"]
+keywords: ["parallel","go","fork-join"]
-date: 2017-07-11T07:36:33+03:00
+categories: ["parallel","go","fork-join"]
 ---

 # .NET Benchmarks

 A lot of times i was wondering what is the best performing code.
 In order to determine that i had to benchmark my code, but benchmarks are hard to write.
 Luckily there is a open source project that does this work perfectly good and very easy.